sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, the `map` method is the higher-order function because it takes a function (`num => num * 2`) as an argument and uses it to transform each element in the `numbers` array.

-### 91. What is First class function ?
+### Question 91.
+What is First class function ?
 Give one example?

 In JavaScript, a first-class function is a function that can be assigned to a variable, passed as an argument to another function, or returned from a function as a value.